DemirZumrut/CLTV_Prediction/README.md

 #### CLTV Prediction with BG-NBD and Gamma-Gamma

+CLTV is the monetary value that a customer will bring to the company during the relationship and communication with a company.

+CLTV prediction: <br>
+Probabilistic lifetime value estimation with time projection <br>
+CLTV = Expected sales x Expected Average Profit <br>
+CLTV = BG-NBD Model X Gamma Gamma <br>

 #### Business Problem:

 The UK-based retail company wants to set a roadmap for its sales and marketing activities.
 In order for the company to make a medium-long-term plan, it is necessary to estimate the potential value that existing customers will provide to the company in the future.